 New Haven can be a great place to explore in the winter.

 There are world-class museums run by Yale University, like the Yale University Art Gallery.
-And the restaurant scene is amazing, with such hard-to-find additions as Ethiopian, Laotian, and Moroccan to go with the more common Connecticut fare of French and Italian.
+The restaurant scene is also amazing, with such hard-to-find additions like Ethiopian, Laotian, and Moroccan to go with the more common Connecticut fare of French and Italian.

 This is also the site of the largest indoor ropes course in America.
 And if indoor ropes or walking around the city parks or hiking trails don’t appeal to you?
 Powder Ridge Mountain is only about a half-hour drive away for downhill skiing or snowboarding among many winter activities.

 The capital of Connecticut is also worth a visit.

 The added benefit is that no one goes to Hartford on weekends in the winter.
 So you can take advantage of cheap hotel rates and snatch up a Connecticut king bed suite for less than you would in the summer.

 As it befits a state capital, there are plenty of impressive things to do in Hartford.